 Best Grills for Gifting

-Grilling Gifts for Men
+BBQ Gifts for Men

 - Looflighter.
 This one is just fun.
 Looflighter is a tool that blows air into your coals.
-Scientifically, it helps kick start your coals so they catch faster with superheated air.
+Scientifically, it helps kickstart your coals, so they catch faster with superheated air.
 From a purely playful side, it’s just fun to watch these in action.

 - Wing Rack, Super Skewers, or Trompo Skewer Pan.
 When it comes to epic grilling, OvertheFireCooking owns it, and any fan will notice the tools he frequently uses and want to play with them too.

-Grilling Gifts for Women
+Grilling Gifts for Women from women

 Memo: the ladies are taking over the grilling scene.
 These gifts highlight and celebrate a few of the female-led grilling brands.

-Best Grilling Cookbooks
+Best Grilling Cookbooks of 2022

-When it comes to books on grilling, 2021 was a great year.
+When it comes to books on grilling, 2022 was a great year.
 We saw the first books from many famous grilling chefs as well as some new chapters from the masters, each one a cornerstone in their own niche and a must-have for those who still love the feel of a real cookbook.